Reading and teaching Shakespeare doesn’t have to be daunting.

 We took a tour of Shakespeare’s Globe Theatre in London!

-I bought a Globe tour online at Viator.
+I bought a Shakespeare’s Globe tour online with Viator.

 It was easier than booking directly at the Globe website, especially since they showed no availability.